 Request for Clarifications Deadline: August 31, 2017

-- A summary version of the RFA in Arabic will be available in one week along with the application form, budget and awardee contribution templates.
+- A summary version of the RFA in Arabic is now available along with the application form, budget and awardee contribution templates.

-- Dates and locations of upcoming solicitation workshops will be announced on the website and social media pages.
+- Dates and locations of upcoming solicitation workshops will be announced on the website and USAID LENS social media pages.

 USAID LENS is soliciting applications from companies registered and licensed to work in Jordan, including those that have some Syrian ownership, and are seeking to invest, re-invest, and/ or expand operations through projects that would contribute to job creation and MSE growth at the local level.
 Consistent with LENS mandate, we envision supporting Micro and Small Enterprises (MSEs) through this grant solicitation, which are defined as those with fewer than 50 employees.